iDevelopper/PBRevealViewController/README.md

 * Use the PBRevealViewController instance in your code as you would use any view controller.
 * Deploy as the application window rootViewController, or as a child of other containment controllers.
 * You can leave panGestureRecognized and tapGestureRecognizer provided by the PBRevealViewController as they are for the default behavior or you can add them to a suitable view on your "main" view controller.
 For example add the panGestureRecognizer to a navigationBar on the viewDidLoad method of your main view controller.
-* Cancel the gestureRecoGnized provided by the PBRevealViewController:
+* Cancel the gestures recognizer behavior provided by the PBRevealViewController:
 ```objective-c
 - (BOOL)revealControllerTapGestureShouldBegin:
 - (BOOL)revealControllerPanGestureShouldBegin:direction: